sundaysean/voyager-label-translate-master/README.md

 composer require kravanh/voyager-label-translate
 ```

-Then add the service provider to the configuration:
+Add LabelTranslateServiceProvider to the providers array of your Laravel v5.4 application's config/app.php

 ```php
 'providers' => [